Shah Mir dynasty: Ali Shah

-He was the seventh ruler of the Shah Mir Dynasty, and reigned between 1413 and 1420.
-He was defeated by Sultan Zain-ul-Abidin at Thanna with the help of Jasrath Khokhar, a chieftain from Pothohar Plateau.
-The fate of Ali Shah is uncertain: he may have died in captivity or have been put to death by Khokhar.
+He was the seventh ruler of the Shah Mir dynasty, and reigned between 1413 and 1420.
+He was defeated by Sultan Zain-ul-Abidin at Thanna with the help of Jasrat, a Khokhar chieftain from Punjab.
+The fate of Ali Shah is uncertain: he may have died in captivity or have been put to death by the Khokhar.

 Zain-ul-Abidin

+Coin from the reign of Zain-ul-Abidin, dated AH 842 (1438 CE) on reverse.
+Kashmir mint.

 Zain-ul-Abidin was the eighth sultan of Kashmir.
 He was known by his subjects as Bod Shah or Budshah (lit.
 'Great King') and ruled from 1418 to 1470.

-Zain-ul-Abidin worked hard to establish a fair rule in Kashmir.
+Zain-ul-Abidin established a fair rule in Kashmir.
 He called back the Hindus who had left Kashmir during his father's reign and allowed building of temples.
-Jizya was abolished too in his command.
-From the regulation of commodities to the reviving of old crafts, Abidin did everything for overall development of Kashmir and his subjects.
-Zain-ul-Abidin revived Kashmir’s industries by inviting Persian and Central-Asian craftsmen who introduced shawl-weaving, carpet-making, silk, wood-carving, and papier-mâché arts.
+Jizya was also abolished during his reign.
+From the regulation of commodities to the reviving of old crafts, Zain-ul-Abidin did everything for overall development of Kashmir and his subjects.
+He revived Kashmir’s industries by inviting Persian and Central-Asian craftsmen who introduced shawl-weaving, carpet-making, silk, wood-carving, and papier-mâché arts.
 He also promoted paper-making and bookbinding, transforming Kashmir into a centre of fine handicrafts and learning.
 He launched major public-works and agricultural projects, digging canals such as the Zaingair, building bridges including Zaina Kadal, and founding new settlements like Naushahr (Zainagir).
 These measures improved irrigation and communication across the valley.
-Zain-ul-Abidin is also called as Akbar of Kashmir and Shahjahan of Kashmir on account of religion and development respectively.

 Haider Shah

-Next Sultan of Kashmir was Haji Khan, who succeeded his father Zain-ul-Abidin and took the title of Haider Khan.
+Next Sultan of Kashmir was Haji Khan, who succeeded his father Zain-ul-Abidin and took the title of Haider Khan, and ruled from 1470 to 1472.

 Interruption by Haidar Dughlat

 Silver sasnu issued during 1546–50 in Kashmir by Haidar Dughlat, in the name of the Mughal emperor Humayun.

 In 1540, the Sultanate was briefly interrupted when Mirza Muhammad Haidar Dughlat, a Chagatai Turco-Mongol military general attacked and occupied Kashmir.
-Arriving in Kashmir, Haidar installed as sultan the head of the Sayyid faction, Nazuk.
+Arriving in Kashmir, Haidar installed as sultan by the head of the Sayyid faction, Nazuk.
 In 1546, after Humayun recovered Kabul, Haidar removed Nazuk Shah and struck coins in the name of the Mughal emperor.
 He died in 1550 after being killed in battle with the Kashmiris.
 He lies buried in the Gorstan e Shahi in Srinagar.